AraneaDev/accountant/docs/installation.md

 ],
 ```

-> **TIP:** If you're on Laravel version **5.5** or higher, you can skip the service provider setup in favour of the Auto-Discovery feature.
+> **TIP:** From Laravel **5.5** onward, you can skip the service provider setup in favour of the [Package Auto-Discovery](https://laravel.com/docs/5.7/packages#package-discovery) feature.

 ## Lumen
-Edit the `bootstrap/app.php` file and add the following line to register the service provider:
+Add the following line to register the service provider in the `bootstrap/app.php` file:

 ```php
 // ...